zhouyl/flowblade/docs/components/data-display/timeline.md

-# Timeline
+# Timeline Components

-Timeline component for displaying chronological events in a vertical layout.
+Timeline component family for displaying chronological events in a vertical layout.
 Timeline provides a flexible way to display events with support for various sizes and colors.
 Perfect for event timelines, process flows, and chronological displays.

+## Overview

+The Timeline component system consists of:
+- **Timeline** - Container component for timeline items
+- **TimelineItem** - Individual event item within a timeline

 ## Basic Usage